oliviahorjamo/AI-TicTacToe-Pygame/documentation/project_specification.md

 # Project speficiation

-This TicTacToe game is design to be an application for playing TicTacToe against an AI opponent.
+This TicTacToe game is designed to be an application for playing TicTacToe against an AI opponent.

-## Algorithm design
+## Algorithm and Data Structure design

-The idea is to create a MiniMax algorithm, which is an AI applied in two players game, such as TicTacToe.
-In specific, MiniMax is an algorithm that searches game trees and assumes that the players make alternate moves.
+The idea is to create a MiniMax algorithm, which is an decision-making AI applied in two players game, such as TicTacToe.
+In specific, MiniMax is a backtracking algorithm that searches game trees (nested data structures) and assumes that the players make alternate moves, and therefore this algorithm is suitable for this specific project.

 Besides MiniMax, an Alpha-Beta pruning, an optimization technique for the Mini-Max algorithm, is implemented to the project.
 With the Alpha-Beta pruning, we are able to calculate the correct minimax decision without looking at every node in the game tree.
 This will reduce the computation time and allow us to search the game tree faster.

 #### Time Complexity